GustavoAngulo/Easy-Matrices/README.md

-Title: Easy Matrices
+# Easy Matrices

-Creator: Gustavo Angulo
-About:
+## About
 Easy Matrices is an interactive teaching module so that kids can learn the fundamentals of matrices through lessons, and be able to visually create and work with matrices in the workspace.
 The project is made entirely in Python 3, using Tkinter for graphics and Numpy for calculations.
 The project is built on OOP by allowing the user to create matrix or number objects, and manipulating those.

-Install:
-Python 3
+## Creator
+This project was created by Gustavo Angulo for a term project for the course 15-112 Fundamentals of Programming and Computer Science during the Fall 2015 semester at Carnegie Mellon University.

+## Libraries used
-Tkinter (builtin with python)
+Numpy, Tkinter (builtin with python)
-Numpy
-	Mac: run “python3 -m pip install numpy” in terminal
-	Windows:
-		1. Download the appropriate file here http://www.lfd.uci.edu/~gohlke/pythonlibs/#numpy
-		2. On command prompt, navigate to the directory where you downloaded the wheel
-		3. Install using “pip install <filename>”

-Run:
+## How to run
 1. Go into the “Project Source Files” director
 2. Open Term Project.py
 3. Run the code